criteo/cassandra_exporter/README.md

 ## How to debug

-Run the program with the following options `java -Dorg.slf4j.simpleLogger.defaultLogLevel=trace -jar cassandra_exporter.jar config.yml --oneshot`.
+Run the program with the following options
+> java -Dorg.slf4j.simpleLogger.defaultLogLevel=trace -jar cassandra_exporter.jar config.yml --oneshot

 You will get the duration of how long it took to scrap individual MBean, this is useful to understand which metrics are expansive to scrap.

 Goods source of information to understand what Mbeans are doing/create your dashboards are :